 A recently published Vision Academy review article in Retina introduces an algorithm to guide the management of nAMD in patients with poor response to anti-VEGF treatment.
 It also provides expert recommendations regarding the suspension of treatment in cases of futility, providing criteria for determining response to anti-VEGF treatment in clinical practice and identifying key factors to be explored when deciding to suspend anti-VEGF treatment.

-In the first video below, Dr. David Wong describes the pressing need for expert guidance on switching or suspending treatment in patients with nAMD and suboptimal response to anti-VEGF.
-The second video presents a webinar in which Drs.
-David Wong and Monica Lövestam-Adrian debate the recommendations on suspending treatment in cases of futility.
+In the video opposite, Dr. David Wong describes the pressing need for expert guidance on switching or suspending treatment in patients with nAMD and suboptimal response to anti-VEGF.

 Coordinated care in diabetic eye disease